Sherin Mathews disappeared, Amber Alert issued

 According to Richardson Police Sgt.
 Kevin Perlich, authorities weren't called to the home until some five hours after the child was last seen.

 "While he was waiting he did a little laundry and hoped that the light would come around and he could do a better check," Richardson Police Sgt.
 Kevin Perlich said.

 Wesley was arrested the same day Sherin was reported missing and charged with abandoning or endangering a child.
 On Sunday, Oct.
 8, he was arraigned on the endangerment charge and a judge set his bond at $250,000.
 He was released from jail a day later.
 Wesley was placed on electronic ankle monitoring and surrendered his passport as a condition of making bond.

 Two days later after the original alert on Monday, Oct.
-9, the Amber Alert was cancelled.
-According to police it was cancelled due to a shortage of leads and information.
+9, the Amber Alert was canceled.
+According to police it was canceled due to a shortage of leads and information.
 Police canvassed the area for days while neighbors were posting new fliers around the neighborhood and organizing search parties through Facebook groups.